Strategic Perspectives

 The Executive Challenge

-Every analytics function faces a version of the same problem: too many potential initiatives, limited capital and team bandwidth, and pressure from multiple parts of the business to prioritise their needs first.
-Without an objective framework for sequencing investment, the loudest voice in the room wins — and the highest-value analytical capability never gets built.
+Every analytics function faces a version of the same problem: too many potential initiatives, limited capital and team bandwidth, and pressure from multiple business units to prioritise their needs first.
+Without an objective framework for sequencing investment, the loudest voice in the room wins—and the highest-value analytical capability never gets built.

 The Methodology